Woodstock Day School Library

 One of the primary goals of the WDS Library Program is to develop in students a pleasurable, fun, and positive connection to books and language.
 To that end, we encourage students of all ages to give their input in many aspects of the Library.
 They actively participate in suggesting books to purchase, creating the Library theme, maintaining book displays, writing book reviews, creating book trailers in collaboration with our Media Department, and more.

 By observing changing patterns in how people look for information, we have overhauled the Dewey Decimal System, creating a more user friendly and current Library organization, facilitating greater independence.
 In direct response to student interests, new sections of the library are always being constructed (e.g. Superheroes, Making Things, etc.)· Our library collection is eclectic and current so as to meet the needs and interests of all of our students and it is of the utmost importance to the librarian to know each student.
 We have forged relationships with public libraries in the area, furthering our student’s consciousness of how to avail themselves of information outside of their immediate environment.
+Our annual week-long Book Fair, which transforms our campus into a highly anticipated literary theme each spring, brings authors to campus and unites our community around the wonder of books!

 Come and read with us!